rubyvanrooyen/observation_planning/comet67P/README.md

 Update the sources list with the calibrators from the calibrator selection notebook.
 This notebook will generate an updated CSV catalogue `comet67P_observe.csv`, that has to be downloaded.

-Commit observation catalogues and files to [`katsdpcatalogues`](https://github.com/ska-sa/katsdpcatalogues) repo and update SB skeleton.
+* Commit observation catalogues and files to [`katsdpcatalogues`](https://github.com/ska-sa/katsdpcatalogues) repo and update SB skeleton.
+Update `desired_start_time` to appropriate observation time scheduled
 Submit SB instructions and elevation plots to AOD for scheduling.
 ```
 obs.sb.new(owner="ruby")